toya108/RockMap/README.md

 ## Development Status
-This app is under development for release...
+This app is now developing for release...

 ## Feature
 * Login(using FirebaseUI)